 Speaking of washing dishes — a gooseneck faucet is a definite must-have.
-The long, elegant neck of this faucet, ensures that it won't get in the way when you're trying to maneuver the dirty cookware from last night's dinner party.
-Besides, let's be honest, it looks pretty snazzy.
+The long, elegant neck of the fixture, seen in this farmhouse kitchen design by Jean Stoffer, ensures that it won't get in the way when trying to maneuver dirty cookware.
+Besides, let's be honest, it looks pretty snazzy, too.

 9. Make a statement with pendant lights.

-Most modern farmhouse kitchens tend to feature pendant lights above the island workspace.
+Most modern farmhouse kitchens tend to feature pendant lights above the island workspace, and this setup by Sarah Bartholomew is no exception.
 You generally see two or three fixtures hanging in a row, but don't be afraid to get a little creative with the look or arrangement.
-This is a modern farmhouse after all, so make sure your pendant lights make a bold statement.
+This is a modern farmhouse after all, so make sure your lighting makes a bold statement.

 10. Throw in a pop of color.

 The sweet pop of baby blue is a lovely addition to actress Nina Dobrev's country kitchen.
 The paint color in this inviting cook space by Consort Design presents a lovely alternative to the all-white trend.